 You can divide your classroom into zones like quiet zones, play zones, etc. This way, your preschoolers will know how to behave and what to do in every zone.
 For instance, when you take your class to a quiet zone, they will automatically know they must stay quiet now.

 12. Practice Reassurance and Emotions

 You can’t teach anything to preschoolers by scolding or punishing them.
 You have to keep a warm and calm demeanor while dealing with preschoolers.

 Children start to develop their senses to understand actions and emotions at the age of 3 years.
 Thus, sometimes hugging a child who is sitting alone or talking to a troublemaker in your class is the best way to manage your class.

 Children might start to understand emotions at the age of 3 years.
 But preschoolers are still learning to express their emotions.
 Sometimes children get upset over small things when they aren’t well or sleep-deprived.

 Thus, teachers need to provide a creative outlay to preschoolers so they can express their emotions.
 For instance, ask your class to draw a painting, write a song or enact their emotions.
-This way, your students might just express their emotions and, in return, will help you understand why a student is behaving in a particular manner.
+This way, your students might express their emotions and, in return, will help you understand why a student behaves in a particular manner.